polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 ===============

 This folder contains the Active Events related to users and roles management.
-It allows you to create new users and edit existing users, and associate roles with them.
+It allows you to create new users and edit existing users, and associate roles with them - In addition to creating _"access objects"_, which determines access to some resource, according to a user's role.
 All users are stored in the _"auth.hl"_ file at the root of p5.webapp folder, but this can be overridden in your app/web.config file.
 Passwords are stored as salted hashed values to increase security.
 To create a new user, you can use the following code.

 ```
 p5.auth.users.create:john-doe